Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Having CAD (coronary artery disease, or heart disease) can be stressful.
 You may have worries about your health and future.
 If you ignore these feelings, they can slow your recovery.
 Get the help and support you need from family and friends.
 Support groups are also a good source of encouragement.

 Keep in mind that recovery takes time.
+Your heart and body may need time to heal from the stressful event of a heart attack, coronary stents, or surgery.
+Often your body needs a chance to adjust to new medicines that are routinely started in treating coronary disease.
 But gradually you should be feeling better.
 Focus on goals that are important to you.
 These may include returning to work, being active again, or spending more time with your family.
 Track your progress by keeping a record on a calendar or in a journal.

 After having heart problems or surgery, it’s normal to feel depressed and angry.
 You may have trouble accepting that you’re ill.
 Your family or partner may feel some of the same emotions.
 Discuss your feelings openly.
 Talk about what you plan to do for yourself and how your family can help.
 Support each other through each stage of your recovery.

 Feeling sad or overwhelmed at times is a normal part of life.
 But if sad feelings persist, you may be clinically depressed.
-Call your doctor if you:
+Call your healthcare provider if you:

 Lose interest in food, sex, or other things that you enjoy